yawnoc/sfta/README.md

 - cut set listings, and
 - SVGs for all top gates and paged gates.

-For the example above, we have the following SVG for the top gate `SYS`:
+For the example above, we get the following SVG for the top gate `SYS`:

 <img
   alt="Nice looking SVG showing the example fault tree."